oadams/latticetm/README.md

 # latticetm
 by Oliver Adams (oliver.adams@gmail.com)

 This is the implementation of our [EMNLP 2016] (emnlp2016.net) paper titled:
-*Learning a Lexicon and Translation Model from Phoneme Lattices*.
+[Learning a Lexicon and Translation Model from Phoneme Lattices] (http://people.eng.unimelb.edu.au/tcohn/papers/adams16emnlp.pdf)

 If you use this code, please cite the paper